NicolaeArhire/fabrication-layout/README.md

 # Fabrication Layout

-This project was designed as a bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was designed as an e-store for structural materials.

 ## Available Scripts